 On the other hand, users now are becoming more aware of securing their data and therefore will trust secured web applications with their personal records and financial details, so it is up to the organization to provide them with robust security.

-Always remember that web application is 100% secure and it takes only one small vulnerability for a hacker to exploit everything within its reach.
+Always remember that web applications are 100% secure, and it takes only one small vulnerability for a hacker to exploit everything within its reach.
 With web application security testing tools, one can minimize cyber risks and can have the full trust of customers.